This blog offers guidance on how to renovate a property, and the factors that lead to success.

 The scope of an interior designer varies from company to company.
 It is important to check the range of tasks that each will offer.
 With a keen eye both for practical and aesthetic home renovation, some will manage your entire project.

 Style Within is primarily an interior design company but we actually manage entire projects from start to finish.
 This includes building works.
 We help clients to confirm their requirement and write a detailed specification to accompany formal drawings.
-For high value projects we run a competitive tender to select an appropriate contractor.
+Having obtained planning permission, we then run a competitive tender to select an appropriate contractor for high value projects.
 Before a client commits to significant expense we provide fixed and budgetary prices for everything.
 We cover professional fees, building work, plumbing, electrics, joinery, decoration, kitchens and bathrooms, carpets, flooring, window dressing, blinds, table lamps, hifi installation, furnishings … everything.
 We then oversee the build project to time, cost and quality.
 Finally, we furnish with carpets, blinds, furniture, furnishings, lighting and home entertainment – the complete service.
 Our clients have provided some very generous testimonials.

 Architect (architectural technician, architectural designer, or other variant)

 Most people turn straight to an architect for more complex works requiring planning and building control.
 They will translate your requirements into a new building.
 Architects will need advice from a structural engineer, party wall surveyor and conservation officer (for listed building issues), but will otherwise specify all requirements to meet building regulations and planning consent.
 Some architects will oversee the project too, having selected a contractor.
 The contractor in turn may have contacts to fit carpets and other furnishings but it is unlikely that these will have been specified in detail at the time the contract is let.